 expenditures of local and matched federal funds follow TWC policies for the allocated CCDF funds by submitting local contributor amendments as needed; and

-budgets in the TWIST Child Care Claims and Allocations website do not exceed the workforce area’s allocated funds
+budgets in the child care case management system do not exceed the workforce area’s allocated funds.

-Boards must not create budgets in the TWIST Child Care Claims and Allocations website until after the Commission has approved the pledge agreement.
+Boards must not create budgets in the child care case management system until after the Commission has approved the pledge agreement.

-C-703: Common Local Match Subcontract Numbers in TWIST
+C-703: Common Local Match Subcontract Numbers in the Child Care Case Management System

-When creating budgets in the TWIST Child Care Claims and Allocations website, Boards may use the 10-digit smart code system, XXXXCCMXXX, when indicating the subcontract number, in which:
+When creating budgets in the child care case management system, Boards may use the 10-digit smart code system, XXXXCCMXXX, when indicating the subcontract number, in which:

 the first seven digits match the first seven digits of the respective TWC contract to indicate Board number, year, and the CCM contract alpha;